-- 1) Establish and/or maintain a regular inspection and maintenance program of the sewage infrastructure; - 2) Respond to repair or replace any deficiencies noted in the inspection; - 3) Review operational guidelines for the system to reduce the risk of bypasses; - 4) Immediately contact the operators of the drinking water system if a bypass takes place in the vulnerable area; - 5) Upgrade any infrastructure that is deficient or failing to meet effluent targets requirements; - 6) Review and, if necessary, update the emergency plan for the system annually; - 7) Encourage the separation of any existing combined sewers; and - Develop and/or continue to implement programs to reduce Inflow/infiltration to the sanitary sewer system and related infrastructure.

-a) Sanitary Sewer Networks/Pipes:

-WHPA A and B (vulnerability score of 10) - Deloro, Madoc and Tweed:

-IPZ 1 (vulnerability score of 10) - Picton; and Issues Contributing Area - Madoc.

-b) Pumping Stations and STP Storage Tanks:

-WHPA A and, B and C (vulnerability score of 8 or greater) - Deloro, Madoc and Tweed; and c) Stormwater Ponds, Effluent Discharges, and By-pass discharges:

-IPZ 1 and 2 (vulnerability score of 9 or higher) - Picton (IPZ 1 and 2), Deseronto (IPZ 1) and Belleville (IPZ 1).
+1) Establish and/or maintain a regular inspection and maintenance program of the sewage infrastructure; 2) Respond to repair or replace any deficiencies noted in the inspection; 3) Review operational guidelines for the system to reduce the risk of bypasses; 4) Immediately contact the operators of the drinking water system if a bypass takes place in the vulnerable area; 5) Upgrade any infrastructure that is deficient or failing to meet effluent targets requirements; Review and, if necessary, update the emergency plan for the system annually; 7) Encourage the separation of any existing combined sewers; and 8) Develop and/or continue to implement programs to reduce Inflow/infiltration to the sanitary sewer system and related infrastructure.
+Implementer: Municipality Applicable Areas: This policy applies to the following areas: a) Sanitary Sewer Networks/Pipes: WHPA A and B (vulnerability score of 10) - Deloro, Madoc and Tweed; IPZ 1 (vulnerability score of 10) - Picton; and Issues Contributing Area - Madoc and Tweed. b) Pumping Stations and STP Storage Tanks: WHPA A and, B and C (vulnerability score of 8 or greater) - Deloro, Madoc and Tweed; and IPZ 1 and 2 (vulnerability score of 9 or higher) - Picton (IPZ 1 and 2), Deseronto (IPZ 1) and Belleville (IPZ 1).
+Tools: Deseronto (IPZ 1) and Belleville (IPZ 1). c) Stormwater Ponds, Effluent Discharges, and By-pass discharges: